CAUTION: If you're a traditionalist and like keeping your kit original (nothing wrong with that) - LOOK AWAY NOW.

 NOS replacements for the obsolete cartridges (which cost about half the price of the whole player) are all dying of old age

-Our friends in China mass produce cheap ceramic (not crystal) cartridges that you can use instead after some fairly hefty mods to the player.
+If you feel like bringing your player a bit more up to date, our friends in China mass produce cheap ceramic (not crystal) cartridges that you can use after some fairly hefty mods to the player.
 Once the mods are done, you can (and probably should) use any of the modern, better quality, lower output types.

 EBay has a particular range that are identical apart from the different quality stylus assemblies.
 Sometimes known as "red and blacks", they're similar to (or the same as) the ones used on cheap USB decks.
 Although most of them will be copies, sellers will mention CZ800 and P-188D.
 Watch out for stylus damage and try them out on something you don't value too much.
 At any rate they'll do as something to get going with.

 The bad news is that output levels are down by about two thirds, so they need a pre-amp.
-The good news is that they're designed to play stereo records, they track at a lower weight than the originals (sometimes) and your records (or what’s left of them) will love you.
+The good news is that they're designed to play stereo records and they track at a lower weight than the originals (sometimes).
 As an added bonus, they don't sound too bad (feel free to argue).

 The original TC8H cartridge was tracking (with the factory setting on the adjuster spring) at 9gms.
 Just replacing it with a new red and black (plus adapter) brought that down to 8.6gms.
-I tried the new one at 5gms but it was having problems following old, worn out microgroove LPs, probably not helped by the ancient deck.
+The new cartridge, tracking at 5gms, was having problems following old, worn out microgroove LPs, probably not helped by the ancient deck.
 6gms seemed to keep everything happy and that's about what you'd expect from a USB deck with this cartridge.

 The stereo option obviously won’t work on a mono Dansette, but it’s the mechanical design that’s important and you can just parallel the outputs without a noticeable effect on the sound.
 Before anybody has a go about load impedance, we're talking Dansette not B&O. Plenty of opportunity to experiment though.